HautechAI/agents/packages/platform-server/README.md

   - Add `--force` to skip prompts if needed.

 6) Common pitfalls and guidance
-- Client not found / types missing: run `prisma:generate` for the platform-server package.
+- Client not found / types missing: run `pnpm --filter @agyn/platform-server prisma generate` for the platform-server package.
 - Monorepo targeting: use `pnpm -C packages/platform-server ...` or `pnpm --filter @agyn/platform-server ...`.
 - Import enums/types from `@prisma/client` in server code; do not re-declare.
 - Ensure `AGENTS_DATABASE_URL` is set in env (see `packages/platform-server/.env.example`).